top of page

 -improve movement quality and movement patterns of a targeted joint/region

-Dry cupping and a technique referred to as “Myofascial Decompression” (MFD) is often utilized consisting of cupping techniques with specific active movement of the targeted joint/body region to maximize tissue gliding and mobility in a manner that is conducive to functional movements.
+Dry cupping and a technique referred to as “Myofascial Decompression” (MFD) is often utilized at Redemption Physical Therapy.
+It consists of cupping techniques with specific active movement of the targeted joint/body region to maximize tissue gliding and mobility in a manner that is conducive to functional movements.

 Common Uses of Cupping/MFD?